kongware/scriptum/ch-2.md

 * the same expression is evaluated twice for each recursion (C)

 Functional languages often ship with recursive let bindings, i.e. syntactic sugar for creating anonymous, recursive functions that implicitly invoke themselves<sup>1</sup>.
 Javascript does not supply such bindings<sup>2</sup>, but we can use default parameters in a creative way to accomplish a similar effect:

-We can use let bindings, which are very common in the functional world.
-These bindings are merely syntactic sugar1 for immediately invoked function expressions (IIFE), i.e. lambdas that are immediately invoked.
-Unfortunately Javascript does not supply them, even though `let` declarations seem to prove otherwise.

-For this reason scriptum offers a `_let` combinator that utilized Javascript’s default parameters in a creative way.

 ```Javascript
 const _let = f => f();